 Adoption is not something people go into lightly.
-From a prospective adoptive parent's perspective, adoption involves taking responsibility for a human life and committing one's self to doing the best that one can do to make sure that human life - that child - is raised in a loving home.
+From an doptive parent's perspective, adoption involves taking responsibility for a human life and committing one's self to doing the best that one can do to make sure that human life - that child - is raised in a loving home.
 It is a permanent commitment that is expensive in terms of time, money, attention, and energy.
 Things can go wrong, as they can with any child.
-It is normal for prospective adoptive parents to experience certain fears they must work through before they can reasonably move forward with the adoption process.
+It is normal for prospective adoptive parents to experience certain fears that they must work through before they can reasonably move forward with the adoption process.
 Though each adoptive situation is unique, there are common themes that are worth summarizing here.

 First is the issue of bonding with the child.
 For the child, bonding occurs when he or she gains trust in the caregiver and is reassured that his/her needs will be met consistently.
 For the parents, bonding means that the child reacts specifically to their presence, and that the child is reassured and calmed when the parent meets the child's needs.
 Many adoptive parents fear that because they are not the child's natural parents, or they are entering the child's life after early development has already begun, that the bonding process and establishment of the parent/child relationship may be difficult or impossible to achieve.
 While this is a legitimate fear, birth parents also experience this fear and may have difficulty bonding with their child immediately after birth, particularly in the case of mothers who develop post-partum depression or parents who have to be gone shortly after the birth of the child.
 In either case, this can be resolved through time spent interacting with the child, patience, and the expression of genuine love and caring that is shown through meeting the needs of the child.